alexandresanlim/dotnet-slack-exception-log-send/README.md

 #### 3 - On new tab select add to slack.

-3.1 Select your channel to receive slack exceptions messages > Add Integration
+3.1 Select your channel to receive exceptions messages from your application > Add Integration

 <img width='700' src='https://user-images.githubusercontent.com/5353685/101173510-661e1400-3621-11eb-824d-3721d55fc100.png' />